airr-community/common-repo-wg/recommendations.md

 documents that are compliant with best practices for the broad sharing of AIRR data.

-**Next Step**: The AIRR CRWG will continue work collaboratively with the other Working Groups to maintain and extend:
+**Next Step**: The AIRR CRWG will continue to work collaboratively with the other Working Groups to maintain and extend:

-1. The AIRR Data Standards including their computable specifications;
+1. The AIRR Data Standards including their computable specifications; and
-2. A standardized data submission process and associated submission formats; and
+2. A standardized data submission process and associated submission formats.
-3. More detailed specifications for recommended technologies for repository implementation.